Toyo Tire Corporation

 This indicator is disabled as the company does not operate rubber plantations.

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company has a commitment to procure rubber that does not contribute to deforestation in its own reporting, however it also has a commitment for its suppliers to "Limit forest destruction to net zero".
+The company also has a commitment to procure rubber that does not contribute to deforestation in its own reporting.

 This indicator is disabled as the company does not operate rubber plantations.